-The Anatomy of a Credit Score – Understanding the Complicated Credit Scoring System
+The Anatomy Of A Credit Score – Understanding The Complicated Credit Scoring System

-Americans are often advised that their credit score is vital to their financial well-being.
 It’s common to hear people boast of high credit scores or desperately ask for help when their scores dip.

 However, a wide knowledge gap about credit scores exists among consumers and across the entire spectrum of credit score users.

-Credit scores are so misunderstood and generally regarded as a de facto measurement of borrowing strength.
 Also, many consumers misguidedly assume that credit scores include income, assets, or net worth in their calculations.

-So, What’s a Credit Score, Anyway?
+So, What Is A Credit Score, Anyway?

 A credit score is a three-digit number that acts as a numeric interpretation of a consumer’s risk level.

-The intended purpose of those three powerful little numbers is actually to minimize the risk incurred by lenders.
 Every time you apply for credit, such as a home mortgage or a new credit card, your lender will use your credit score to determine whether or not to approve you for that credit.

 Two companies, FICO score and VantageScore, dominate credit scoring.
 They pull from the same data and both use a credit score range of 300-850.